 Screw the caps on the wine bottles.
 Taste the wine from the 8 ounce canning jar.
 You deserve to enjoy/sample what you have made, even if it hasn't aged.

 You can store the wine for a month or so but I suggest using it within a few months.
 Our crude method of siphoning the wine exposed it some to oxygen in the air, so it won't last for long in the best shape.
 Alas, both bottles of wine from my first batch were consumed within a week!
-And then I ramped up the amount to 2.5 gallons (five bottles of grape juice), which yielded 11 bottles of wine.
-And I got 12 bottles in the batch after that.
+And then I ramped up the amount to 2.5 gallons (five bottles of grape juice), which yielded 11 bottles of wine (due to my error during racking instead of 12 bottles).
 Friends got some, and my sweetheart loves the wine, so I guess I'll have to hide some for my own use!

 If you want you can chill the wine, or, serve it at room temperature.
 We enjoy a slightly sweet wine like this one both chilled and at room temperature.